Long-Time Error-Mitigating Simulation of Open Quantum Systems on Near Term Quantum Computers: Technical details of the algorithms

 Taking the zero temperature limit, $\beta\to\infty$, gives

 Since $0\leq n\leq 1$, the derivative changes sign when $\cos k_m=0$.
-But the solution for $n(k_m)$ actually ranges from a minimal value larger than 0 to a maximal value smaller than 1.
+But the solution for $n_{k_m}(t)$ generically does not show full visibility, and instead ranges from a minimal value larger than 0 to a maximal value smaller than 1, as it evolves over time.
 The differential equation can be immediately solved, and we find that

 We use this value to stretch the curves about $1/2$ (their midpoint), which gives our final curve.
 Despite the distortions remaining after the extrapolation due to reset infidelity, uncorrected $T_1$ effects and other sources of error, we generally find excellent agreement between the ideal result and our final post-processed curve.